kubev2v/getpublickey/README.md

   - Make sure you've installed `kubectl` and have set it up correctly to interact with your cluster.
 Ensure you possess the rights to initiate new `namespaces` and `deployments` within the cluster.

-  - Ensure you have `kubectl` installed and properly configured to communicate with your cluster.
-You need permissions to create new `namespaces` and `deployments` on the cluster.

 #### Launching the Service on an External Kubernetes Cluster

   - Cluster Authentication: Confirm that you're connected to your Kubernetes cluster and have the requisite privileges.